nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/dfu_smp.rst

 MTU negotiation
 ===============

-The current DFU SMP Server implementation in the :ref:`zephyr:smp_svr_sample` requires the whole command to be sent in one transfer.
+The current DFU SMP Server implementation in the :zephyr:code-sample:`smp-svr` requires the whole command to be sent in one transfer.
 For most operations, this requires a bigger MTU size than the default one.
 This requires MTU negotiation in the MTU exchange process (see :c:func:`bt_gatt_exchange_mtu`).
 Writing long characteristic values is not supported.

-This is a limitation of the :ref:`zephyr:smp_svr_sample`, not of the SMP Client.
+This is a limitation of the :zephyr:code-sample:`smp-svr`, not of the SMP Client.

 Sending a command
 =================